Health Administration (HADM) 400

 HADM 400 has a Challenge for Credit option.

-- Unit 2: Health Law and the Canadian Health Care System
+- Unit 2 The Canadian Health Care System and Aboriginal Health Governance

 To receive credit for HADM 400, you must achieve a minimum composite course grade of “D” (50 percent) and a mark of 50 percent or more on each assignment, as well as the final examination.
-The weighting of the composite grade is as follows:
+All assignments must be completed before writing the final examination.

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.